xlw2180667/best4u/README.md

 ###Search
 Simply search a interst place or just search something like "cafe" or "library".
 The app will list all the matched result, with name and distance to you.
+###Sort
+The search result can be sorted, by distance or name.
 ###Map
 Click on the list, the place will be shown on the map, and a thumbnail photo of that place will show on, click on that image, the app will show you the best path to go there.
 Cool!